-Earth’s interior structure [along with its composition] is one of the very first things students study in a school in geography/geology.
+Earth’s interior structure [along with its composition] is one of the very first things students learn in geography/geology.
 It gives us a rough idea about the earth’s distant past and how life, as we know today, came into existence on this planet.

 The Earth can simply be divided into just three layers, namely crust, mantle and core, but other layers are also recognized due to their unique chemical properties and density.
 Below are the important layers of the earth that you should know.